infinum/dox/README.md

 ### Advanced options

-Before running into any more details, here's roughly how is the generated apiblueprint document structured:
+Before running into any more details, here's roughly how is the generated API Blueprint document structured:

 - header
 - resource group